hermonochy/QuizMaster/README.md

 **Space Invaders**

-Currently the finest and most reliable advanced game mode, *Space Invaders* is a highly sophisticated and fun addition to the QuizMaster platform.
-Players defend their spaceship from a horde of aliens, gaining ammo by answering questions correctly.
-Unlike the original arcade game, you can still keep hold of your lives if hit, if you can answer the survival question correctly! *Space Invaders* transforms learning into a fun and interactive adventure.
+A visually engaging, feature-rich arcade mode where you defend your ship against waves of aliens by answering quiz questions and blasting through enemies.
+Each correct answer earns you ammo, while wrong answers cost you lives.
+Aliens come in several types, including tougher and shooter variants.
+Earn “kill currency” by defeating aliens and spend it in the in-game shop to buy power-ups such as speed boosts, shields, auto-fire, increased ammo, and more.
+Most power-ups are time-limited but can turn the tide of battle in your favor, if used properly.
+Unlike the original arcade game, you can still keep hold of your lives if hit, if you can answer the survival question correctly!
+The game ends if you run out of lives or aliens reach your ship.

 ![](images/Screenshots/QM4.png)